erdo/android-architecture/README.md

 # todo-mvo

+_**Please see the [dev.to article](https://dev.to/erdo/tutorial-android-architecture-blueprints-full-todo-app-mvo-edition-259o) for the gull details of this implementation**_

 This version of the android-architecture todo app is written in the [MVO](https://erdo.github.io/android-fore/00-architecture.html#shoom) architectural style.
 It uses the [android-fore](https://erdo.github.io/android-fore/) library for its Observer implementation.
 The sample aims to:

 * Provide a basic [Model-View-Observer](https://erdo.github.io/android-fore/00-architecture.html#shoom) (MVO) implementation example.